Specialist in Viking and Roman School Visits for Key Stage Two of the National Curriculum.

 Using stamps and chisels, the original craftsmen produced a variety of designs that look far more complicated than they are to produce.

 Working with the same tools I could usually do a fair job of imitating their work.
 So it was with great interest that I spotted Ędwen’s brooch in the British Museum.

 Here was a brooch that looked like it had been made by someone completely out of his depth.
 That is not to say the maker was not skilled, but I suspect his skills were more suited to the forge that to silver working.

-I suspect that someone of reasonable wealth has approach the best smith they could find and asked them to make a big impressive silver brooch for them and the smith has had a fair go at it but there are so many mistakes that I bet he wished he could have had another go at it.
+I suspect that someone of reasonable, but not great, wealth has approach the only smith they could find and asked them to make a big impressive silver brooch.
+The smith has had a fair go at it but there are so many mistakes that I bet he wished he could have had another go at it.

-My first thought was “I wonder what his second try would have been like?”
+My first thought was ”I wonder what his second try would have looked like?”

 The more I looked into the details of the original the more interesting it became.

 The beasts in the major panels were of a Scandinavian style and yet the brooch appeared to be Anglo Saxon.
 There was an inscription in Anglo Saxon that is usually translated as: